-- 7.1 In applying age and obsolescence allowances reference should be made to guidance in SAA Basic Principles Committee Practice Note 2 (Contractors Basis Valuations).
-In particular it should be noted that allowances in respect of age in excess of 50% should only be given to buildings and plant in exceptional circumstances. - 7.2 Further allowances of a functional and technical nature should be considered in accordance with SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) and SAA Public Buildings Committee Practice Note 4 (Valuation of Contractor's Basis Subjects, Areas Adjustment and External Works' Costs). - 7.3 The above allowances should not be aggregated but applied in sequence to provide the Adjusted Replacement Cost of a particular item.
+- 7.1 In applying age and obsolescence allowances, reference should be made to guidance in SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) Column E. In particular it should be noted that allowances in respect of age in excess of 60% should only be given to buildings and plant in exceptional circumstances. - 7.2 Further allowances of a functional and technical nature should be considered in accordance with SAA Basic Principles Committee Practice Note 2 (Contractor's Basis Valuations) and SAA Public Buildings Committee Practice Note 4 (Valuation of Contractor's Basis Subjects, Areas Adjustment and External Works' Costs), particularly those referring to inferior systembuilt structures and inferior flat roof construction.

+7.3 The above allowances should not be aggregated but applied in sequence to provide the Adjusted Replacement Cost of a particular item.